Token Negotiator

 • A Node JS Application (e.g. using React, Svelte, VueJs or custom development system)

-• Or non Node JS web application installing Token Negotiator with the UMD version of the library
+• Or non Node JS web application installing Token Negotiator with the version of the library

 Within your application, install the Token Negotiator with the following terminal command.